yunaxin/Spotify_Predictive_Model/README.md

 ## Fairness Analysis

-### Is Our Model Fair Across Explicit and Non-Explicit Tracks?
+### Does Our Model Perform Equally Well Across Genre Groups?
-We investigated whether our model performs equally well across different genre groups.
-Specifically, we asked: does our model perform worse for lower-popularity genres (classical, country) compared to higher-popularity genres (electronic, hip-hop, metal, pop)?
+Our EDA revealed something striking: popularity varies dramatically across genres.
+Pop tracks are popular 64% of the time, while classical tracks are popular only 4.9% of the time.
+This raised an important question: if our model was trained on data where some genres are rarely popular, does it struggle to identify popular tracks within those genres?
+To investigate, we split tracks into two groups: lower-popularity genres (classical and country) and higher-popularity genres (electronic, hip-hop, metal, and pop), and tested whether our model performs equally well for both.

 **Groups**:
-Group X: Lower-popularity genres — classical, country Group Y: Higher-popularity genres — electronic, hip-hop, metal, pop

-**Evaluation metric** : F1 score
+Group X: Lower-popularity genres — classical, country Group Y: Higher-popularity genres — electronic, hip-hop, metal, pop **Evaluation metric** : F1 score
 **Null hypothesis**: The model is fair.
 Its F1 score for lower-popularity and higher-popularity genres are roughly the same, and any differences are due to random chance.
 **Alternative hypothesis** : The model is unfair.
 Its F1 score for lower-popularity genres is lower than for higher-popularity genres.
 **Test statistic** : Difference in F1 scores (lower genres minus higher genres) **Significance level**: 0.05

 **Results**: The observed difference in F1 scores was -0.681.
 After running 1000 permutation trials, the p-value was 0.0.
 Since 0.0 < 0.05, we reject the null hypothesis.
 <iframe
   src="assets/fairness_permutation.html"
   width="800"